Course Catalog 2024-2025

 GOV 341is Seminar: Topics in International Politics-International Perspectives on Contemporary Security Issues (4 Credits)

-This course examines major theories of war, conflict, and political violence and theories of international cooperation and governance.
-We will explore these theories, and their relationship to current trends in globalization and global governance, in the context of major international security challenges such as great power competition, nativism and irredentism, threats to democracy, proliferation, terrorism, insurgency, ethnic and racial conflict, failing states, environmental degradation, resource scarcity, demographic stress and migration, and global inequality and poverty.
-We will study the mechanisms and institutions designed to identify and manage these threats and the challenges of integrating and coordinating multiple international actors such as international organizations, NGOS, states, and domestic actors in an era of dynamic complexity. {S}
+This course examines major theories of war, conflict and political violence, and theories of international cooperation and governance.
+The class explores these theories, and their relationship to current trends in globalization and global governance, in the context of major international security challenges such as great power competition, nativism and irredentism; threats to democracy; proliferation; terrorism; insurgency; ethnic and racial conflict; failing states; environmental degradation; resource scarcity; demographic stress and migration; and global inequality and poverty.
+Students study the mechanisms and institutions designed to identify and manage these threats and the challenges of integrating and coordinating multiple international actors such as international organizations, NGOS, states and domestic actors in an era of dynamic complexity.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {S}

 Fall, Spring, Variable